kdhanushbhat/MedicalRecordStorage/README.md

 npm I
 npx hardhat node(starts blockchain server server - should be running when application in use) npx hardhat run scripts/deploy.js --netowrk localhost(one time run.
-Genrates artifacts folder) npx hardhat run scripts/seeding.js --network locahost(one time run) npm run start(starts server for front end)
+Genrates artifacts folder) Copy address where smart contract is deployed and save it in src/config.json address field. npx hardhat run scripts/seeding.js --network locahost(one time run) npm run start(starts server for front end)
 ```